Commercial General Liability Insurance

-Policy forms offered to purchasing groups by surplus lines insurers are not regulated as to rates or forms and are not protected by the Texas Property and Casualty Insurance Guaranty Association.
+TDI does not regulate the policy forms and rates offered to members through a purchasing group by surplus lines insurers.
+In addition, surplus lines insurers are not protected by the Texas Property and Casualty Insurance Guaranty Association.

 Risk Retention Groups also are formed under the provisions of the federal Liability Risk Retention Act (LRRA) for the purpose of providing insurance.
 These groups do not buy commercial insurance policies, but "retain" the risk within the group.
 In effect, the members insure each other against liability claims and lawsuits.
 However, because a risk retention group is an insurer, it may purchase reinsurance.
 Reinsurance is a form of insurance that insurance companies buy for their own protection.

 The rates and policy forms of risk retention groups are not regulated, and policyholders are not protected by the Texas Property and Casualty Insurance Guaranty Association in the event the risk retention group becomes insolvent.

 Shopping for CGL Coverage